jricher/secevent/draft-ietf-secevent-subject-identifiers.md

   "email": "user@example.com",
 }
 ~~~
-{: #figexamplesubidemail  title="Example: Subject Identifier for the Email Identifier Format"}
+{: #figexamplesubidemail  title="Example: Subject Identifier in the Email Identifier Format"}

 #### Email Canonicalization {#email-canon}
 Many email providers will treat multiple email addresses as equivalent.
 While the domain portion of an {{?RFC5322}} email address is consistently treated as case-insensitive per {{?RFC1034}}, some providers treat the local part of the email address as case-insensitive as well, and consider "user@example.com", "User@example.com", and "USER@example.com" as the same email address.
 This has led users to view these strings as equivalent, driving service providers to implement proprietary email canonicalization algorithms to ensure that email addresses entered by users resolve to the same canonical string.
 When receiving an Email Subject Identifier, the recipient SHOULD use their implementation's canonicalization algorithm to resolve the email address to the same string used in their system.

 ### Phone Number Identifier Format {#sub-id-phone}
 The Phone Number Identifier Format identifies a subject using a telephone number.
-Subject Identifiers of this type MUST contain a `phone_number` member whose value is a string containing the full telephone number of the subject, including international dialing prefix, formatted according to [E.164](#E164).
+Subject Identifiers in this format MUST contain a `phone_number` member whose value is a string containing the full telephone number of the subject, including international dialing prefix, formatted according to [E.164](#E164).
 The `phone_number` member is REQUIRED and MUST NOT be null or empty.
 The Phone Number Identifier Format is identified by the name `phone_number`.

-Below is a non-normative example Subject Identifier for the Email Identifier Format:
+Below is a non-normative example Subject Identifier in the Email Identifier Format:

 ~~~
 {